Forms for Erasmus+ Student Traineeships

 You apply for a scholarship via SEMP in Switzerland.
 You will receive information on this from the Swiss partner university or internship institution.
 If SEMP funding is not available at your host institution, please contact the International Office in Greifswald.

-She and other outgoers talk about their experiences abroad in our blog Greifswald goes International [de] and in our Podcast [de].
+Katja and other outgoers talk about their experiences abroad on our blog Greifswald goes International [de] and our podcast [de].